Askøyværingen

-Askøyværingen is a local newspaper published in Askøy, Norway.
+Askøyværingen is a local newspaper published in Askøy Municipality, Norway.

 History and profile

 Askøyværingen was founded in 1978.
 The newspaper is published twice a week, on Tuesdays and Fridays.
 It is owned by Lokalavisene, a subsidiary of the owner of Bergens Tidende which also owns Fanaposten and Bygdanytt.

 In 2010 Askøyværingen had a circulation of 5,208 copies.
 The circulation of the paper was 5,108 copies in 2012.